 The $68 million, 10-year initiative has been prepared for presentation to the Green Climate Fund in conjunction with the Biodiversity Division of the Environment & National Resources Ministry and Honduran Forest Service.
-To date MDI has provided 250 presentations at meetings with stakeholders, government ministries, and potential funders.
+To date the Mesoamerican Development Institute (MDI) has provided 250 presentations at meetings with stakeholders, government ministries, and potential funders.
 The Initiative has broad support from the public, NGOs, and the public and private sector, with over 35 public hearings to date.

 Yoro Biological Corridor Metrics